rixed/ramen-admin/src/source/README.md

 - SourcesModel: a QAbstractItemModel for the sources in the configuration.

 - SourcesView: A QWidget displaying the selected source.
-  Make use internaly of a SourcesTreeView (fed by the above SourcesModel) that's a QTreeView displaying the defined sources.
+  Make use internally of a SourcesTreeView (fed by the above SourcesModel) that's a QTreeView displaying the defined sources.

 - SourcesWin: The SavedWindow made of the SourcesView.